Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given the system is on and the patient visits and we allocated them the IDs When we having working days and holidays
+  Given the system is on and the patient visits and we allocated them the ID number When we having working days and holidays
-  Then show the record of patient visitin in excel file as per IDs
+  Then show the record of patient visitin in excel file as per ID number

 Scenario: Compute parking slots to reserve for visiting specialists